slexisvn/query_engine/docs/03-optimizer/26-subquery-unnesting.md

 # 26. Subquery unnesting

-> After this chapter you will be able to name the join type any subquery becomes, and derive SQL's `NOT IN` surprise from the one field that distinguishes it from `NOT EXISTS`.
+> After this chapter you will be able to follow the supported subquery rewrites and derive the null behavior that distinguishes NOT IN from NOT EXISTS.

 ## The question